Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 \subsection{Combining Multiple Specialized Models}

 The large-scale datasets discussed in this paper are aggregations of learning trajectories collected from users of varying ages and grades who complete a range of different courses.
 The internal heterogeneity of the datasets paired with the large number of recorded interactions naturally leads to the question of whether it is more advantageous to pursue a monolithic or a composite modeling approach.
-Conventional student performance modeling techniques follow a monolithic approach in which they train a single model using all available training data, but the results in the previous section show that with sufficiently large datasets it can be useful to partition the training data to train multiple time-specialized models.
+Conventional student performance modeling techniques follow a monolithic approach in which they train a single model using all available training data, but the results in the previous section show that with sufficiently large datasets it can be useful to partition the training data to train multiple time-specialized models. \revinsert{The idea of learning different classification rules for different parts of the dataset is a popular technique in the machine learning literature and a core principle behind decision tree algorithms~\cite{Breiman2001:Random}.
+A related EDM question is whether it is more beneficial to model KCs in separation or in combination.
+For example while, BKT partitions the student interaction sequences by KC to infer KC-specific knowledge estimates, DKT takes in entire sequences to output a single vector which describes student proficiency for all KCs.
+Starting from this observation~\citeNP{Montero2018:Does} explore a modified DKT approach called DKT-SM-SS.
+Analogous to BKT, DKT-SM-SS partitions the student interaction sequences by KC and trains a separate KC-specific DKT model for each partition.
+Comparing the performance of DKT-SM-SS with conventional DKT they found that DKT benefits from modeling the KCs in combination.
+When partitioning the dataset per KC our logistic regression modeling approach has an advantage over DKT-SM-SS in that the underlying feature set still captures information about interactions with all KCs.}

 In this section we explore the potential benefits of (1) training specialized models for specific questions, KCs, study modules, etc., and (2) combining the predictions from several of these models to obtain a final prediction of student performance.
 The motivation for considering partitioning the data to train models specialized to these different contexts is that it has the potential to recover finer nuances in the training data, just as the time-specialized models in the previous section did.
 For example, two algebra courses might teach the same topics, but employ different analogies to promote conceptual understanding, allowing students to solve certain types of questions more easily than others.
 Training a separate specialized model for each course can allow the trained models to capture these differences and improve overall assessment quality.